-There may be occasions where specific personal information is requested before an individual can enter certain sections of a Diallog site.
-For example, registration is needed to enter online payment control panels or to participate in any Diallog online forums, contests or related online initiatives.
+There may be occasions where specific personal information is requested before an individual can enter certain sections of the Site.
+For example, registration is needed to enter online payment control panels or to participate in any Diallog online forums or blogs, contests, surveys or related online initiatives.
 This kind of registration helps us to ensure that content standards on these sections of the site are rigorously upheld or that contact can be made with users to inform them of new updates.
-Information requested in order to personalize the Diallog.ca homepage or any other Diallog site section would be a similar example.
+Information requested in order to personalize any part of the Site for use by a user would be a similar example.

-Diallog does reserve the right, however, to perform statistical analyses of user behaviour and characteristics, in order to measure interest in and use of the various sections of its sites so as to improve design and navigation and to gather marketing information.
-Only aggregated data from these analyses, not individual data, will be used for this purpose.
+Diallog does reserve the right, however, to perform statistical analyses of user behaviour and characteristics, in order to measure interest in and use of the various sections of the Site so as to improve design, content, functionality and navigation and to gather marketing information.
+Only aggregated and anonymized data from these analyses, not individual data, will be used for this purpose.

 Statement of Policy

-It is the policy of the Diallog to control the collection, use, and disclosure of personal information in accordance with all requirements set out in the Personal Information Protection and Electronic Documents Act.
+It is the policy of Diallog to control the collection, use, and disclosure of personal information in accordance with all requirements set out in the Personal Information Protection and Electronic Documents Act (Canada) or any other applicable privacy legislation (“Laws”).
 In certain circumstances personal information may be collected, used, or disclosed without the knowledge and consent of the individual.
 Exemptions include, but are not limited to personal information gathered for: